The RER is a regional train network with stops at major railroad

 for Terminals 1 and 3, and the other at Terminal 2.
 The terminals are connected

-From an "Île de France" ticket-vending machine, which won't
+From an "Île de France" ticket-vending machine.
+(These machines used to

 At the ticket counter, where you can pay with cash or a credit